Around the kitchen table with Borealis Beading

 “Perlage” translates to beadwork in English.
 But the experience Melanie has created is so much more than the art form of beading.
 When she first started her own foray into the art form years ago, she found there were few people teaching the techniques and even fewer people who were sharing the stories behind the art.
 So that’s where Melanie starts, with the storytelling.
 Storytelling is woven throughout the Perlage experience but up front Melanie shares her own story.

 Melanie has worked at her skill since the winter of 2014 when she learned beading from a friend.
-The years she’s put in show through in the intricacy of her designs.
+The years of practice she has put in are evident through the intricacy of her designs.

 The finished project is a small memory bag.
 The pouch is based on a medicine bag, used and worn by some Métis and First Nations people to hold sacred items.
 When worn around the neck, it sits close to the wearer’s heart.

-Beading was and still can be considered a form of meditative therapy.
-Even here, with a beginner-level project, the group of us working away with our needles and beads, fall silent and focused as Melanie shares stories and teachings on the importance of beadwork and how it’s changed over time.
+Beading was and can still be considered a form of meditative therapy.
+Even here, with a beginner-level project, the group of us working away with our needles and beads, fall silent and focused as Melanie shares stories and teachings on the importance of beadwork and how it has changed over time.

 Melanie says you should always bring good energy into your beading.
 She makes this easy in the welcoming environment that she creates that allows good energy to flow throughout the Perlage experience.

-Check back to the Borealis Beading Perlage: A Métis Voyage page for the 2023 dates.
-Register for the experience through the Borealis Beading website.
+Register for the Perlage experience through the Borealis Beading website.

 Travel Manitoba staff was hosted by Eastman Tourism, who did not review or approve this story.